How to Change Your Spouse in Five Easy Steps

 Most people don't need us to solve their problems, they just need us to listen while we tell what is happening, how we are feeling and what we have done to take care of the issue.
 Our ability to use the above skills lets them know at that moment that they are loved.
 Our undivided attention speaks volumes.
 It is the kindest thing we will ever do.

-3. Look at the conflict from your spouse's perspective
+3. Look at conflict from your spouse's view

 Disagreements happen.
 Any time two people work and live together, there will be times when they don't see things the same.
 Each of us come from different cultures and backgrounds.
 The way our parents did things will not necessarily work for us.
 Conflict does not have to destroy us.
 Rather, it can be the catalyst that helps us get to know one another and express our feelings of love for each other.

 The video The Trouble With Conflict show us what happens when we use the following distorted thought patterns in our interactions with our spouse: